neuronsimulator/nrn/docs/hoc/visualization/shape.rst

         is decreased so that the first view window displays the entire bounding box with the center of the bounding box in the center of the view.

-        See :meth:`Graph.size` for other, more rarely use argument sequences.
+        See :hoc:meth:`Graph.size` for other, more rarely use argument sequences.